Survey Tips

 Related: How to monitor the survey performance in SurveySparrow

-The next place to look at is the responses to each question.
+The next thing in a survey data storytelling process is to look at the responses to each question.
 So, assuming that each question measures a different metric, this will help you categorize the answers for each metric.

-For e.g., say you ask your employees to rate how happy they are at work on a scale of one to five.
+For example, say you ask your employees to rate how happy they are at work on a scale of one to five.
 First, you can analyze the number of responses and response percentage for each answer option.
 Then, you categorize them accordingly.
 E.g., 50% of employees are happy at work.
+This helps you to identify the threads that weave the story from your data points.

 Related: Analyzing responses at the question-level in SurveySparrow